thawn/abstracts-explorer/docs/index.md

 ## Features

 - **Download NeurIPS abstracts** from the official OpenReview API
+- **Plugin system** for downloading from workshops and other conferences
 - **Store abstracts** in a SQLite database with full metadata
 - **Create vector embeddings** for semantic search
 - **RAG (Retrieval-Augmented Generation)** chat interface for querying papers